frenzymilk/backend_cloud_resume_challenge_2025/README.md

 # backend_cloud_resume_challenge_2025

-My iteration of the Cloud Resume Challenge from Forrest Brazeal.
-This repository contains the Terraform configurations for the backend
+You are currently on the Frontend repo of my iteration of the Cloud Resume Challenge from Forrest Brazeal, a fully serverless, automated resume website using AWS.
+Go here for the [Frontend](https://github.com/frenzymilk/frontend_cloud_resume_challenge_2025).